 Psalm 69:1-3 “Save me, O God, for the waters are up to my neck.
 I have sunk into the miry depths, where there is no footing; I have drifted into deep waters, where the flood engulfs me.
 I am weary from my crying; my throat is parched.
 My eyes fail, looking for my God.”

-Can you hear the note of panic in David’s voice?
-The terrifying prospect of water rushing in, rising to a level that is unsustainable, standing on your tip toes while gasping for that last breath are images made for movies.
+Can you hear the note of panic in the Psalmist’s voice?
+The terrifying prospect of water rushing in, rising to a level that is unsustainable, standing on your tiptoes while gasping for that last breath are images made for movies.

 Trouble can come unexpectedly.

-How can we avoid these pitfalls of life that seem to rush in and catch us unprepared?
+How can we avoid the pitfalls of life that seem to rush in and catch us unprepared?

 When we place our trust in Christ alone, we find that the One who guides us into trouble is also our deliverer.
 If trouble comes, it’s because He has a purpose for the trouble—the Lord is intentional in all He does.

 Job 23:10 “Yet He knows the way I have taken; when He has tested me, I will come forth as gold.”